 Things to do near Aveiro

 You can also save some time to visit the Vista Alegre Factory where the most international Portuguese porcelain is made, and the Aveiro University Campus, a true museum to outdoor contemporary Portuguese architecture where you will find buildings designed by Siza Vieira, Souto Moura, Alcino Soutinho, Carrilho da Graça and Gonçalo Byrne.

 Then, you can go down to Costa Nova and be charmed by this colourful piece of Portuguese coast.
 This beach is different because of the wooden houses painted with strips of white and bright colours which used to be haystacks and shelters for fishermen.
-Right next to it, at Barra beach, you will find the dominant and imposing Barra Light, the tallest lighthouse in Portugal.
-While you’re there, you can also set to sea in style on board the Santa Maria Manuela, a 4 mast lugger built in 1937 which was recovered and now sails the waters around the area.
-An adventure awaits you.
+Right next to it, at Barra beach, you will find the dominant and imposing Barra Light, the highest lighthouse in Portugal.

 Aveiro has always been linked to sea trade, fishing and salt production.
 Ever since the middle ages, its population grew, always protected and favored by monarchs.
 The moment when Infanta Joana, the saint Princess, daughter of King Alfonso V, entered the Jesus Monastery became an important milestone in its History.
 Over the next centuries, the town grew when the Discoveries opened Portugal to the sea and brought merchants and navigators from many European ports to the shores of the Lagoon.
 But it was also the Lagoon which brought on one of the biggest crisis in the area when its communication channel to the sea was closed during the 17th century.
 During the reign of the magnanimous John V, the town became a city and then it was named seat of the diocese.